lifeofdekisugi/lifeofdekisugi-website/content/posts/Web Fundamentals - TryHackMe.md

     Set a cookie.
 Set a cookie with name "flagpls" and value "flagpls" in your devtools (or with curl!) and make a GET request to /ctf/sendcookie

-*Question 1 :* What's the GET flag?
+**Question 1 : What's the GET flag?**

 Hint : Send a get request from terminal.
 Exm:{curl IP:8081/ctf/get}

-*Question 2 :* What's the POST flag?
+**Question 2 : What's the POST flag?**

 Hint : To get the post flag you have to send a post request with a body.
-To write a body you need to spacify --data  Exm:{curl -X **** IP:8081/ctf/post --data "flag_please"}
+To write a body you need to spacify --data  Exm:{curl -X POST IP:8081/ctf/post --data "flag_please"}

-*Question 3 :* What's the "Get a cookie" flag?
+**Question 3 : What's the "Get a cookie" flag?**

 Hint : Go to the URL {IP:8081/ctf/getcookie} and check your cookies.